Polish Grid Infrastructure PL-Grid: Innovation

-The creation of the national grid infrastructure was an enterprise with a very large potential of innovation, mentioned in all government documents setting the directions of the development of the Polish science, technology and economy.
-To fulfill the aim "Growth of the competitiveness of the Polish science" of the Innovative Economy Operational Program, the science sector must have been strengthened by provision of the suitable research base.
-The grid infrastructure constituted such a base, on which the specialized systems specific for various fields of science were created, involving services and tools oriented on the used types of applications.
+The creation of the national grid infrastructure was an enterprise with very large potential of innovation, mentioned in all government documents setting the direction of development for Polish science, technology and economy.
+To fulfill the aim of "Growth of the competitiveness of the Polish science," of the Innovative Economy Operational Program, the science sector needed to be strengthened through the provision of a suitable research base.
+The grid infrastructure constituted such a base, on which the specialized systems specific for various fields of science were created, involving services and tools oriented towards the types of applications used.

 The Polish Grid Infrastructure is continuously maintained and extended within the PLGrid Plus project (2012–2014): "Domain-oriented services and resources of Polish Infrastructure for Supporting Computational Science in the European Research Space – PLGrid Plus".
 Its most important task is preparation of specific computing environments – so called domain grids – i.e., solutions, services and extended infrastructure (including software), tailored to the needs of different groups of scientists.